MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-general-ledger.md

 ---
-title: The General Ledger and the Chart of Accounts| Microsoft Docs
+title: Learn About General Ledger and COA| Microsoft Docs
-description: Describes the general ledger, the chart of accounts, and the account categories.
+description: Describes the general ledger, the chart of accounts, and account categories.
 services: project-madeira
 documentationcenter:
 author: edupont04